serving jesus christ and portsmouth, oh since 1875

 (Thanks to friend of Second Pres Jon Burton for the photo of the sanctuary.)

-God's Pantry is open on the 2nd, 3rd, 4th, and 5th Wednesdays of the month from 10:00 a.m. - 2:00 p.m.
-Look for the sign near the entrance.
+God’s Pantry (our 40+ year-old choice-based food pantry) is open on the 2nd, 3rd, 4th, and 5th Wednesdays of each month from 10:00 a.m. – 2:00 p.m.
+(One visit per month.)

 If you have questions, please call the Central Church office at 740-353-5846.